 Are excessive drinking or gambling grounds for divorce?

 In short yes, they can be used as proof that your marriage has irretrievably broken down beyond repair.
 Here is an overview of the five available grounds for divorce;

 - Unreasonable behaviour;

-- Living apart for more than two years (with agreement); or
+- Living apart for more than two years with an agreement; or

 - Living apart for more than five years (without agreement).

-Although excessive drinking or gambling, in its own right, is not one of the five ‘facts’ which can be used to prove the ground for divorce (ie irretrievable breakdown of marriage), it can constitute the second fact on this list, namely ‘unreasonable behaviour’.
+Although excessive drinking or gambling, in its own right, is not one of the five ‘facts’ which can be used to prove the irretrievable breakdown of your marriage, it can constitute the second fact on this list, namely ‘unreasonable behaviour’.